GithHayden/IQ-Riddle-Game/README.md

-### Riddle Game
-A game that asks players to input answers to text based riddles.

-### Game Instructions
-1. Player enters a unique player name, using a form and selects start game.
-2. Players name is stored and displayed in a list.
-Player is then presented with a riddle.
-3. Player enters an answer to the riddle, using the form and selects submit.
-4. If a player answers correctly, the player is redirected to the next riddle.
-5. If a player answers incorrectly, the incorrect answer is stored and displayed in a list.
-The answer form is then cleared so the player can enter an answer again.
-6. If a player answers all riddles correctly, they are redirected to an end of game message.

 ### Technologies
 1. **Cloud 9**: IDE `Integrated Development Environment` used to build project end to end.
 2. **Bootstrap**: [Bootstrap Clean Blog Template](https://startbootstrap.com/template-overviews/clean-blog/) used as boilerplate design.